Top Flat Fee Real Estate Agents in Austin (Buyers & Sellers) – 2026

 Key Features

-• Transparent Flat Fee: Pay a fixed $4,999 for buyer representation instead of a commission percentage.
+• Transparent Flat Fee: Fixed $4,999 buyer representation pricing (vs. percentage-based commissions).

 2. TurboHome – Flat-Fee Buyer Agent